UniversalDependencies/docs-automation/valdan/README.txt

-This is Dan's alternative and experimental implementation of the automatic validation of UD data.
+This is Dan's implementation of the automatic validation of UD data.
 The scripts should ideally lie in a CGI-accessible folder so that Github web hook can invoke them upon push to a UD repository.
 At the same time, all UD data repositories should be cloned as subfolders of that CGI folder.
 That poses a problem for versioning of the scripts themselves (we want to avoid nested git folders).
 Therefore I recommend to have this repository (docs-automation) checked out as a sibling to the UD data repositories, and to symlink from the CGI folder down here to the real (and versioned) implementation of the scripts; the same can be done with other important files including this README.